- Created: 21 April 2024

 Wintercreeper on the trees will continue to spread seeds of this aggressive invasive plant throughout our park and neighborhoods unless we get it under control by cutting and treating.
 Read more on this site about why wintercreeper is bad.

-Our Rebuild KC grant funded ecological restoration contractors did work on the park's "best 6 acres" a couple times.
+Our 2023-2024 Rebuild KC grant funded ecological restoration contractors did work on the park's "best 6 acres" a couple times.
 After a walk-through with KCMO Parks' environmental manager, they were tasked with using cut/treat methods on bush honeysuckle, spraying ground carpets of wintercreeper, and basal bark spraying buckthorn and tree of heaven.
 This was a dramatic frontal assault on the park's worst invaders.

 But they didn't get the wintercreeper growing up trees.
 That's up to us volunteers.

 See the "Best 6 ac -Volunteers" map for areas and notes with a focus on what us volunteers can do.
 Orange markers/areas were recently done.
 Red markers/areas are not yet done.
 The Wintercreeper Wednesday work sessions will focus on getting all the wintercreeper growing up trees within these areas as noted on the map.
 Burroughs Audubon recently posted about the inspiring rebirth of the Shirling Sanctuary in Swope park, using the same methods we're employing: contractors spraying the wintercreeper in September and volunteers cutting/treating it from the trees year 'round: facebook.com/AudubonKC/post...
-Another inspiring story is the KC Parks Ambassadors group that finished cutting ALL the honeysuckle from Gillham Park last year.
+Another inspiring story is the KC Parks Ambassadors group that finished cutting ALL the honeysuckle from Gillham Park in 2023.

 Join the email from our home page and check [✔️] "Interested in Work Days" to get notice of these and other cleanups and habitat improvement events.